larsrh/website/topics/recursion/02-sets.md

 Bertrand Russell pointed out this problem in 1901, although it was formulated a bit more abstractly:

+{% include float_picture.html src="topics/recursion/is-this-a-set.jpg" text="Is this a set?" %}

 > Let _R_ be the set of all sets that are not members of themselves.
 > If _R_ is an element of _R_, then _R_ is not an element of _R_ and vice versa.

 This has made a lot of people very angry and been widely regarded as a bad move.

-{% include float_picture.html src="topics/recursion/is-this-a-set.jpg" text="Is this a set?" %}

 Now, I don't want to re-tell the entire story of the _Grundlagenkrise_ (literally: “foundational crisis of mathematics”) here,[^footnote-logicomix] but suffice it to say, you can't just “define” a set by using any string of words.

 ## Now what?

+{% include float_picture.html src="topics/recursion/antimony.jpg" text="Russell discovered an antinomy, not antimony.
+Big difference." %}

-The core problem of Russell's paradox (or “antimony”, if you want to sound fancy) lies within _self-reference._
+The core problem of Russell's paradox (or “antinomy”, if you want to sound fancy) lies within _self-reference._
 We are attempting to define a set by the properties of its elements.
 Normally, this isn't a problem: you wouldn't want to define the set of even numbers by listing all of them.